The pH value tells you if something is an acid, a base, or neutral.

 Fruits and fruit juices high in acid

-Here’s a list of fruits and their pH from the Food Safety and Health department at the University of Wisconsin-Madison.
+Here’s a list of fruits and their pH from Clemson University.
 They are listed from most acidic to least:

 - limes (pH: 2.00–2.80)